 A couple of days later I have a brief walk around Thai Town before meeting Stilgherrian and C Bar.
 He showed me around some changes in Sydney CBD.
 It was delightful catching up with him again after all those years.
 There was an overwhelmed feeling afterwards.
 I guess my brain was trying to process it.

 One of the to-do lists—to examine my favourite tunnel—was checked.
-The first week ended with a bad hangover from the drinks with friends on a trivia night that we came at second place.
+The first week ended with a bad hangover from the drinks with friends on a trivia night that we came in second place.

-I was in Hurstville for the 9pm Public House Forum.
+I was in Hurstville for the 9 pm Public House Forum.
 I caught up with more people there as well as other friends later in the week.
-The week was done with a long day for a back lane walk in Enmore, a stroll at Bondi Beach, the gym, and tagging along with Stilgerrian for a radio interview at the ABC in Ultimo then drinks with him at C Bar.
+The week was done with a long day for a walk along Enmore back lanes, a stroll at Bondi Beach, the gym, and tagging along with Stilgerrian for a radio interview at the ABC in Ultimo then drinks with him at C Bar.

 The final week was filled with three major exhibitions: Telling Tales: Excursions in Narrative Form at Museum of Contemporary Arts, World Press Photo 16 at State Library of New South Wales, and Manifesto by Julian Rosefeldt at Art Gallery of New South Wales.
 All were worth it.